-With planning and preparation, road trips can be manageable and fun for families of special needs children.
+With planning and preparation, road trips can be manageable and fun for families of children with disabilities.
 Longer trips that involve overnight stays may take more practice and deliberation.
 There are many strategies you can use to make longer trips as smooth and enjoyable as possible.

-How to Make Road Trips Fun for a Child Who Has Special Needs
+How to Make Road Trips Fun for a Child Who Has a Disability

 With some planning and creative thinking, road trips can not only be manageable, but they can be fun as well.
 Use these tips when planning your trip.

 Let your child get used to his or her car seat.
 Explain the rules of being in the car.
 Let them get used to the car before you go on a trip.

 Practicing for longer road trips with shorter ones can be helpful.
 Or, take a day trip before a longer overnight or multiple-day journey.

 You can’t predict everything that could go wrong, but you know your child.
 Think about what’s likely to be most challenging for them and strategize ahead how you might manage or ward off problems before they begin.

 Find things about which your child is excited

 Allow time to stop at unique places or to have experiences your child is excited about and can look forward to.
 These highlights can help kids stay positive on a long trip.